topos-protocol/topos-smart-contracts/README.md

 ## Coverage

-To see the test coverage run:
+To see the test coverage:

 ```
 npm run coverage